It is no secret that kids today are becoming increasingly less self-reliant, timid, and incredibly coddled.

 I ask them, “Does crying solve the problem?”

-What are some possible solutions to the problem (fix the toy).
+What are some possible solutions to the issue (fix the toy)?

-What survival skill do you think are most important for kids to know?
+What survival skills do you think are most important for kids to know?